veggiemonk/awesome-docker/README.md

 > A curated list of Docker resources and projects Inspired by [@sindresorhus](https://github.com/sindresorhus)' [awesome][sindresorhus] and improved by these **[amazing contributors](https://github.com/veggiemonk/awesome-docker/graphs/contributors)**.

-It's now a GitHub project because it's considerably easier for other people to edit, fix and expand on Docker using GitHub.
 Just click [README.md][editREADME] to submit a [pull request][editREADME].
 If this list is not complete, you can [contribute][editREADME] to make it so.
-Here is a great video tutorial to [contribute on Github](https://egghead.io/lessons/javascript-identifying-how-to-contribute-to-an-open-source-project-on-github)
+Here is a great video tutorial to learn how to [contribute on Github](https://egghead.io/lessons/javascript-identifying-how-to-contribute-to-an-open-source-project-on-github)

 ***You can see the updates from [TWITTER](https://twitter.com/awesome_docker)***